E-commerce Website Redesign

 Having valuable page content is essential for search engine optimization, as it garners favor with the search engines and protects your site against Google algorithm updates aimed at weeding out the more irrelevant and unhelpful results.

 Along with adhering to EAT principles when writing content, ensure your website pages do not contain duplicate content.
-The search engines can find and flag instances of content copied across pages and in the worst case, issue a penalty and lower your rankings on the SERPs.
+The search engines can find and flag instances of content copied across pages and, in the worst case, issue a penalty and lower your rankings on the SERPs.

 Meta Titles & Descriptions

-One of the most important components of your SEO strategy is your attention to optimized meta titles and descriptions.
+One of the most critical components of your SEO strategy is your attention to optimized meta titles and descriptions.
 Each indexable page should have a unique meta title and description that the search engines can easily digest.

 Meta Title Best Practices